nasa/NASTRAN-93/README.md

-# NASTRAN
+# NASTRAN-93

+##This is the 1993 release
-##There is a newer version of the NASTRAN software available in [this repo](https://github.com/nasa/NASTRAN-95):
+##There is a newer version of the NASTRAN software available in [this repo](https://github.com/nasa/NASTRAN-95) NASTRAN-95:

 NASTRAN has been released under the
 [NASA Open Source Agreement version 1.3](https://github.com/nasa/NASTRAN/raw/master/NASA%20Open%20Source%20Agreement-NASTRAN.doc).